pascalvetiac/pascalvetiac/README.md

 - 👋 Hi, I’m @pascalvetiac
 - 👀 I’m interested in Software Development, AI/VR technologies, and archeological cultural exploration.
-- 🌱 I’m currently learning web development and editing software technologies.
+- 🌱 I'm actively enhancing my skills in web development and software editing technologies.
 - 💞️ I’m looking to collaborate on PHP and Javascript development.
 - 📫 How to reach me Github "#"
 - ⚡ Fun fact: Once upon a time on a cruise ship, the club DJ allowed me to play a couple of tracks while he took a restroom break!